 Building on the foundations of the Intensive I, this course sheds light upon the profound impact of separation on a child's personality and behaviour.
 Special attention is given to the problems of aggression, resistance, oppositionality, bullying, distractability, impulsiveness, anxiety, alarm problems, alpha problems, attachment problems, and more.
-This course is a prerequisite to entry into the Neufeld Institute training programs for course facilitators and practitioners.
+This course is a prerequisite to entry into all the Neufeld Institute's support programs.

 Revised in 2016, this course is structured into 15 sessions.
 In the continuing education version of the course, each session contains 60-75 minutes of instructional video by Dr. Neufeld.

 Most problem behaviour is rooted in instinct and emotion and is therefore unresponsive to conventional forms of discipline or behaviour management.
 When the developmental antecedents are understood, the path to effective intervention becomes clear.
 The key to accurate analysis is an understanding of the dynamics of attachment, vulnerability and maturation.
 These conceptual keys are provided in the Level One Intensive and then used in Level Two to unlock the mysteries of aggression, bullying, resistance, oppositionality, anxiety, obsessions, addiction, suicidal impulses, agitation, impulsiveness, distractibility, and much more.